kairos-io/kairos-docs/content/en/docs/Advanced/sys-extensions.md

 ---
-title: "Extending the system with system extensions"
+title: "Extending the system with systemd extensions"
-linkTitle: "Extending the system with system extensions"
+linkTitle: "Extending the system with systemd extensions"
 weight: 3
 ---